Custom dashboards for Accessibility Testing

 -

-Conformance Summary: Gives an overview about the success criteria met and violated, according to various standards like WCAG 2.1 AA, Section 508, ADA, EAA, and more.
+Conformance Summary: Gives an overview of the success criteria met and violated, according to various standards like WCAG 2.1 AA, Section 508, ADA, EAA, and more.
+Use the Page filter to view the conformance summary for a specific page in your digital assets.
+This shows you the compliance state of that page, including which success criteria are passing or failing.
 You can click on a success criterion to deep dive into the list of issues found.

 -